 Anyway I am happy to be able, through this win, to promote the value of being active and of expressing yourself through art (of all sorts) when the time comes to finish the nine to five.

-The truth is, I believe, that we actually gain greater importance, more relevance when we throw off the yoke of the nine to five.
+The truth is, I believe, that we can actually gain greater importance, and more relevance when we throw off the yoke of the nine to five.
 We have such great freedom, if we choose to use it, to follow our dreams and to lead others towards their own dreams.
-We have more time for loved ones, who are infinitely more important than workmates, and the skills we built over a lifetime, can now be brought into play in pursuit of greater goals, than profit margins and the agendas of people who mistakenly think they are important.
+We have more time for loved ones, who are infinitely more important than workmates, and the skills we built over a lifetime, can now be brought into play in pursuit of greater goals, than profit margins and the agendas of people who mistakenly think that they are important.

 I will be showing the painting during Arts Week (August 8th – 18th, 2024) as part of my exhibition ‘Low Tide/High Time’ in the Concert Hall in Thomastown.
 Do come along.